michabbb-backup/ebay-sdk-finding/README.md

 ## Installation

-This package can be install with [Composer](http://getcomposer.org/).
+This package can be installed with [Composer](http://getcomposer.org/).

 1. Add "dts/ebay-sdk-finding" as a dependency in your project's composer.json file.